nso89/using-python-comments-to-generate-a-markdown-file/README.md

 Formatted Comments:
 ```
-Using function_name()
+Using function_name():
-Using an empty collection_type
+Using an empty collection_type:
-Using collection_type with elements
+Using collection_type with elements:
-Using collection_type Comprehension
+Using collection_type Comprehension:
 ```

 #### <a name="setup"></a>Setup